arega24/autosetup-scripts/artix-linux/README.md

 /dev/sdX1    2048    264191    262144  512M EFI System
 /dev/sdX2  264192 100663262 100399071 47.9G Linux filesystem
 ```
+*The /dev/sdX1 dont need to be an EFI System for legacy boot*
 ### Encrypt volume

 Only encrypt the root partition